IT Project Outsourcing: Product Development Approach

 Step #4: How Should The Initial Meeting Go Like

-This step goes when there is a list of potential technological partners.
+This step goes when there is a list of potential outsourcing partners.
 During the initial meeting and estimation stage, pay attention to the questions you get from an outsourcing service provider.
 There is a simple rule that separates experts from amateurs:

 “WHAT” is a wrong question!